legacysurvey/legacysurvey/pages/decamls.rst

 .. |delta|    unicode:: U+003B4 ..
 GREEK SMALL LETTER DELTA
 .. |deg|    unicode:: U+000B0 ..
 DEGREE SIGN

-We propose to create a public optical imaging survey to complement the vast spectroscopic database of ~2.5 million extragalactic targets created by the `SDSS`_, `SDSS-II`_ and `SDSS-III`_/`BOSS`_ surveys and the start of the `SDSS-IV`_/`eBOSS`_ survey.
+We are conducting a public optical imaging survey to complement the vast spectroscopic database of ~2.5 million extragalactic targets created by the `SDSS`_, `SDSS-II`_ and `SDSS-III`_/`BOSS`_ surveys and the start of the `SDSS-IV`_/`eBOSS`_ survey.